AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 --------------------------

 .. warning::
-    The dedicated server is developed to run directly on internet server (like VPS).
-You can also run it at home for LAN but for internet hosting you need to follow the :ref:`port-forwarding` setup first.
+    The dedicated server is developed to run directly on an internet server (like a VPS (Virtual Private Server)).
+You can also run it at home on a LAN but for internet hosting you need to follow the :ref:`port-forwarding` setup first.
+Please see :ref:`host-cloud` for a detailed walkthrough of cloud hosting using Google Cloud.

-The dedicated server allow you to host a session with simplicity from any location.
+The dedicated server allows you to host a session with simplicity from any location.
-It was developed to improve internet hosting performance.
+It was developed to improve internet hosting performance (for example poor latency).

 The dedicated server can be run in two ways: